flammie/flammie.github.io/contact.markdown

 * work stuff is checked during office hours (Oslo timezone usually)
 * I take holidays without laptops and unreachable, this includes a law-mandated (Norway) 3+ weeks in Summer
+* You can use public key A78F7092724E72D38981203CCEAF4D20913446FC to verify me:
+  [Flammie's gpg key](flammie-pubkey.gpg), [public key in text format](flammie-pubkey.txt)

 | *Contact* | *Address (link)* |
 | :-------  | :--------------  |